 While the programme has been completed, some targeted follow-up initiatives continue, in particular those focusing on law and regulation, and the application of these findings to business teaching.
 We continue to welcome responses and suggestions from the ever-growing community of people who are interested in the ideas and practices associated with purposeful business.

 Corporations were originally established with clear public purposes.
 It is only over the last half century that corporate purpose has come to be equated solely with profit.
 This has been damaging for corporations’ role in society, trust in business and the impact that business has had on the environment, inequality and social cohesion.
 In addition, globalisation and technological advances are exacerbating problems of regulatory lag.

-The programme has three elements:
+The programme had three elements:

-The programme has produced three major publications:
+The programme produced a series of major publications:

 - Future of the Corporation Research Papers : 13 groups of academics were commissioned by the British Academy Future of the Corporation programme to conduct research into the ten themes identified by the programme as critical to the future relationship between business and society.
 The resulting research papers are published in the Journal of the British Academy alongside an editorial paper from Professor Colin Mayer CBE FBA, the programme's Academic Lead.

 - The Voice of Business The ‘Voice of Business’ is a collection of views from senior business leaders on the purpose of business, its role in society, and the challenges they face from disruptive change.
 It captures the views of sixteen leaders of companies of different types and sizes in a range of sectors, including artificial intelligence, banking, construction, energy, media and retail.
 It was written by Lucy Parker, partner at Brunswick Group.